ClaireLevy/Herpes-Project-1-qPCR/qPCR_results.md

 -   Concentrations of ICP27 increased over time in both V186 and SD90 infected epithelial cell samples.

--   SD90 started out lower (relative to housekeeper and Mock), but both reached approximately the same concentration at 8 and 24hr.
+-   At 3 and 8 hours, there was less ICP27 RNA detected in the samples treated with SD90 than those treated with V186.

+-   In the patient where we had data for both treatments at 24hrs, the amount of ICP27 detected was very similar

 Explant Results
 ---------------

-For these samples , Erik did 2 replicates of each sample but no housekeeping gene and we didn't use the Mock samples since the explants were not size-standardized (so we don't know if more housekeeper/Mock = more expression, or, if that sample just had a bigger explant).
+For these samples, Erik did not use a housekeeping gene and we didn't use the Mock samples since the explants were not size-standardized.
+All explants were exposed to the same amount of virus, but if an explant used for the Mock treatment was bigger than a "treated" explant, and therefore had more cellular RNA, the relative method of analysis would be inaccurate.

 Two samples had undetermined values.
 Maybe the concentrations were too low?
 For these, I used the value of the other replicate instead of the average of the two.